Migration of Moroccan Jews to Israel: Pisces Affair

-Emigration under Hassan II of Morocco
+Operation Yachin: Emigration under Hassan II of Morocco

 Policy changed with the accession of Hassan II of Morocco in 1961.
 After the US provided food support to Morocco in the drought of 1957, Hassan II agreed to accept a $100 per-capita bounty from the American Hebrew Immigrant Aid Society, which acted as a cover for Israeli emigration agents, for each Jew who emigrated from Morocco—a total of $500,000 for the first 50,000 Moroccan Jews, followed by $250 for each Jew thereafter.
 Between the years 1961 - 1967 around 120,000 Jews left Morocco.

 The Six-Day War in 1967 led to another wave of emigration of Jews from Morocco, primarily to France, but also to Canada, the United States, Israel and other countries.

+Operation Mural

+In 1961, British political activist David Littman led a clandestine mission assisted by the Mossad to illegally transport 530 Jewish Moroccan children from Morocco to Israel, under the guise of their attending a summer camp in Switzerland.
+The operation was arranged in coordination with the Œuvre de secours aux enfants.